UniversalDependencies/docs/_u-dep/flat.md

 nmod(Río-1, Plata-4)
 ~~~

 A name may combine flat and non-flat structure.
-In a Portuguese text, the surname "Paulo da Silva" would be analyzed as follows:
+In a Portuguese text, the surname _Paulo da Silva_ would be analyzed as follows:

 <!-- REMOVED Júnior -->